AmoebeLabs/material3-themes-manual/docs/using/using-ham3-in-cards.md

 The Material 3 themes map the color definitions to the standard material color definitions Home Assistant is using.
 This means you can use the Primary and secondary font and background colors as before to style your cards.

-If fonts use the `var(--primary-text-color)` css variable, both light and dark themes should work out of the box!
+If fonts use the `var(--primary-text-color)` CSS variable, both light and dark themes should work out of the box!

 !!!
 Info "The above example uses these default font and background colors for the cards background and text parts."